-There are many types of threats facing information systems.
+There are many types of threats information systems face today.
 Accidents, software errors, hardware failures, or environmental influences such as fire may affect business’ operation.
-Each e these threats requires proper planning and range of activity.
+Each of these threats require proper planning and range of activity to resolve.

-Perpetrator of criminal threats may be control.
-Malicious threats also cover wide insider or external to organization.
+Perpetrator of criminal threats often take control of communication systems.
+Malicious threats can also be internal or external to organization.
 Activity may be from an individual, loosely it group, organized criminal elements, Corporations, or governments.
-While motive and criminal threats is important in evaluating risk, any attack against information Infrastructure of business can cause severe disruption and may result in loss of funds, productivity, market share, or reputation.
+While motive and criminal threats is important in evaluating risk, any attack against information and Infrastructure of business can cause severe disruption and may result in loss of funds, productivity, market share, or reputation.

 Criminal activity against information systems is growing.
-This increase is due in part to :
+This increase is partly due to:

-- Traditional business targets of crime are increasingly moving to computer- based operations.
+- Traditional business are increasingly moving to computer- based operations.

 - General knowledge of basic computer concepts and possibilities for exploitation are becoming pervasive within public.